 Sheldon brings his experience as a community leader to every aspect of his work with Make-It’s members, workshop hosts, participants and visitors.
 He guides hosts through the process of developing and leading workshops and serves as a mentor to our makers.
 Sheldon formerly worked as Art Coordinator at a local community support center, providing art as an outlet for at-risk teens, disabled persons, and those seeking ways to cope with substance recovery.
 He has been designing art and clothing since 1994 including personalized T-shirts, graphics, murals and fashion.

 Marla Shelasky, Communications Coordinator

-Rusty is amaking enthusiast; they enjoy fiber arts, sculpture and learning new things.
-They can often be found quilting or working with the 3d printers at Make-It during open hours.
+Rusty is a making enthusiast who brings all-around, hands-on skill in many areas to Make-It Springfield.
+As a major in makerspace management at UMass, and with an extensive hands-on background, they are a great resource for purchasing and managing equipment, repairs and teaching others.
+They enjoy fiber arts, sculpture and learning new things and can often be found quilting or working with the 3d printers at Make-It during open hours.